nimicWh/physics-based-chiller-digital-twin/README.md

 ## Overview

-The **Physics-Based Chiller Digital Twin** is an engineering simulation platform developed to model the operation and performance of industrial vapor-compression chiller systems.
+The **Physics-Based Chiller Digital Twin** is a proof-of-concept engineering project developed to simulate the operation and performance of industrial chiller systems.

 Unlike simplified calculators or purely data-driven models, this project focuses on **physics-based equipment modelling**, enabling realistic simulation of system behaviour, operating conditions, equipment performance, and engineering KPIs.

 The project demonstrates the application of software engineering principles to industrial automation and HVAC systems, serving as a portfolio project in **Digital Twin**, **Industrial Digitalisation (Industry 4.0)**, and **engineering software development**.

-> **Repository Notice**
->
-> This repository is provided as a project showcase.
-The implementation is proprietary and the source code is intentionally not published.

 ---